What is social engineering?

 There are four essentials that your social engineering defences should cover:

 If you or your staff fall victim to a social engineering attack, your security team will need to act quickly to contain it.
-Your corporate culture must therefore encourage victims to report incidents as soon as possible.
+Therefore, your corporate culture must encourage victims to report incidents as soon as possible.

 The last thing you want is a malware infection that dwells on your system for months because the person who inadvertently caused it kept quiet for fear of getting into trouble.